Work in Canada

 We are obviously quite partial towards Canada where we know you can gain fantastic work experience and visit many wonderful cities.
 Canada is a large country and you should choose the best location for your interests and needs before you commit to a new home.
-Planning how much money you will need to support your travelling and living lifestyle can factor in to this decision.
-Areas like Toronto may have many more jobs available, but living expenses are also higher, while living in Whistler may be more cost effective, but the lifestyle in the snow may not be what you are looking for.
+Planning how much money you will need to support your traveling and living lifestyle can factor into this decision.
+Areas like Toronto may have many more jobs available, but living expenses are also higher, while living in Whistler may be more cost-effective, but the lifestyle in the snow may not be what you are looking for.

 2. Be prepared for whichever job may come your way

 You may travel to Canada with the plan to work in a coffee shop, but you never know if your plans will change.
 You may meet a new friend who convinces you that Whistler is the best place for your next adventure as a ski instructor.
 While you may not be able to prepare for everything that may come your way, you can read up and learn about the jobs you are interested in before you leave your home country.
 Why stick to only one type of job when there are so many locations and work experiences available to you?

 You may not stick to the same job throughout your holiday, but going overseas with a job offer in place is the ideal situation.
 It is possible to travel to Canada without a job in place, but securing something before you leave can alleviate some of the stress of being in a new country.

 4. Open yourself up to finding new people and experiencing new things